CrisGuzmanS/packages.javascript.collecty/README.md

 const authors = new AuthorCollection(authorsArray)
 ```

-as you can see, in the code above, you can easily get the male or female people with an easy-to-read-syntax:
+In the code above, you can easily get the male or female people with an easy-to-read-syntax:

 ```js
 authors.malePeople()